yumaueda/selevy/README.md

 # Selevy

 Selevy is extremely simple implementation of a sigle-cycle RISC-V CPU in Verilog.
-Currently only a subset of the RV32IM is implemented.
+Currently only a subset of the RV32IM is implemented (Missing CSRs, csr*, e*, fence).

 ## License